2023/24 Undergraduate Module Catalogue

 - Cognitive models that inform interaction design, e.g., attention, perception and recognition, movement, and memory; gulfs of expectation and execution

-- Social models that inform interaction design, e.g., culture, communication, networks and organizations
+- Social models that inform interaction design, e.g., culture, communication, networks and organisations

 - Principles of good design and good designers; engineering trade-offs

-- Elements of visual design (layout, colour, fonts, labelling)
+- Elements of visual design (layout, colour, fonts, labelling etc.)

-- Task analysis, including qualitative aspects of generating task analytic models
+- Task analysis, including qualitative aspects of generating specific analytic models

 - Quantitative evaluation techniques, e.g., keystroke-level evaluation